Health Information and Tools > Patient Care Handouts > Iron Deficiency Anemia in Children: Care Instructions

 • Do not give your child antacids or let your child drink milk or caffeine drinks (such as coffee, tea, or cola) at the same time or within 2 hours of the time that your child takes iron pills.
 They can keep the body from absorbing the iron well.

-• Vitamin C helps the body absorb iron.
-You may want to give iron pills with food high in vitamin C like berries, oranges, kiwi, melons, peppers, potato, tomato, broccoli, or cauliflower.
+• Vitamin C may help the body absorb iron.
+If your doctor recommends that your child take vitamin C (ascorbic acid), you may want to give iron pills with food high in vitamin C like berries, oranges, kiwi, melons, peppers, potato, tomato, broccoli, or cauliflower.

 • Call your doctor or nurse advice line if you think your child is having a problem with the iron pills.
 Even after your child starts feeling better, it will take several months for the body to build up its supply of iron.